t-phoenix/Awareness-Bounty-Clean-and-Green-NFT/README.md

 - Proof of work

-**A big thanks to the Green NFT communitites over the world for this extensive list.**
+**A big thanks to jose Andres @never_render for sharing his knowledge and experience**

+**Check out https://cleannfts.org/ by @thebadlament OR join the discussion @discord https://discord.com/invite/AXa8T4PfHE**